dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-02_en.md

 The same rule is shown following with comments added to match the parts of the rule.
-Also  shown is the optional rule-header comment in quotes, "Here comes the quack".
-There can be  only one rule-header comment and it must be placed after the rule name and before the first  pattern.
-Although we’re only discussing pattern matching against facts now, more generally a  pattern can be matched against a pattern entity.
+Also  shown is the optional **rule-header** comment in quotes, "Here comes the quack".
+There can be  only one rule-header comment and it must be placed after the rule name and before the first  **pattern**.
+Although we’re only discussing pattern matching against facts now, more generally a  pattern can be matched against a **pattern entity**.
 A pattern entity is either a fact or an instance of  a user-defined class.
 Pattern matching on objects will be discussed later.